Piotr-Zacharski/Python/README.md

-# Python - a very simple test results calculator for personal use.
+# Python - a very simple test results calculator for personal use 😁.